CNMAT/CNMAT-odot/src/devnotes.md

 make win64
 ```

-To build for Windows 32bit, while in the `CNMAT-odot/src` directory and do:
+To build for Windows 32bit, while in the `CNMAT-odot/src` directory do:
 ```
 make win
 ```